VishwamKumar/infra.patterns.examples/README.md

 # 🌦️ Weather App – Infrastructure with Redis & RabbitMQ (REST APIs)

-This repository demonstrates infrastructure-focused patterns using **Redis for caching** and **RabbitMQ for messaging** in .NET REST APIs.
+This repository demonstrates infrastructure-focused patterns using **Redis for caching** , **RabbitMQ for messaging** and **Serilog for logging** in .NET REST APIs.
 These are built around a simplified Weather App use case, showing how infrastructure concerns can be modularized and cleanly integrated.

 ---
 # Authors